hackingbutlegal/Master-Resume/Readme.md

 This stuff here will generate a nice resume for you based on your LinkedIn data.
 You will need to add, subtract, or shuffle some of this around to get it how you want it.
-Based off some stuff that openfly (http://www.github.com/mjoyce) wrote, but heavily modified.
+Based off some stuff that Matt Joyce (http://www.github.com/openfly) wrote, but heavily modified.

 Here is my scratchpad list of dependencies I had to resolve in OS X Mountain Lion to get this working.
 If you run the script, your error messages will usually be descriptive enough to get you to the next step.